Westview Speech and Debate

 Although the team competes in about 20 tournaments every year, each individual student does not compete at every one.
 Students and their families plan together to choose which tournaments to attend.
 However, students are expected to compete consistently, and at the very minimum of 5 tournaments throughout the "invitational" competition season.

 Students (not parents) register for a tournament by requesting a slot from their Lab Leader before the deadline, with the two events he or she is requesting.
 If a student isn't sufficiently prepared to compete in both events, the student will be dropped from the registration for that tournament.

 Students are expected to wear appropriate tournament attire throughout the day and remain at the tournament including through the concluding awards ceremony.
 It isn't appropriate for a student to request an early pick-up because he or she does not make "Finals".
 Special circumstances require a contact from the family to the head coach.

 Food is often available for cash purchase at tournaments.
 But students are encouraged to bring their own food for non-overnight tournaments to ensure nutritious and less expensive meals.
 Tournaments often have limited options offering more fat, sugar, and salt than protein.
 Vegetarian options are rare with the exception of tournaments hosted on college campuses.

 How do we get on the team?

 The most important step is to have a frank conversation within the family whether or not they will be able to commit the significant time and energy resources required to support the student's participation.
 Competition is also expensive, although the team can offer some assistance with fees (See "Fee Assistance" below).
-New students must complete the enrollment packet and turn it in at the first team meeting (Monday, Sept.
-12th).
+New students must complete the enrollment packet (available August 15th at Wildcat Day on campus) and turn it in at the first team meeting.
 Attending the parent orientation in September is also highly recommended.

 Enrollment packet includes: Team Contract, transportation permission forms A/B, Release of Liability form